exod1a/gp_project/README.md

 # Main Figures
 Before running any other file, run "scripts/main.R".
 It will load the necessary packages, functions, and compile the Stan model.

+Clicking on the images will bring you to them.
+The proper README can be viewed with the .html version.

 ## Figure 1

 Mostly made in Inkscape but Figure 1e can be made by running "scripts/figures/main_text/short_vs_long_ts.R"